 They have found the curriculum planning documents, which include suggested teaching hours and an outline scheme of work, particularly useful as the units vary significantly in length.
 Julia said,“These documents form the basis of our long term planning.
 We are also intending to use the end of topic quizzes and end of Year 10 test to assess student progress.
 Useful materials are continually being added to the website.”

-For other centres considering offering OCR's GCSE Sciences, Julia’s advice, to help get started, is to “contact other schools through the Cluster Network to find out more about the courses and to share ideas and resources.”
+For other centres considering offering OCR's GCSE Sciences, Julia advises, “contact other schools through the Cluster Network to find out more about the courses and to share ideas and resources.”

-If you would like further information on how our Gateway Science Suite can help your learners, email us at firstname.lastname@example.org, connect with us on Twitter @OCR_Science or call our Customer Contact Centre on 01223 553998.
+If you would like further information on how our Gateway Science Suite can help your students, email us, connect with us on Twitter or call our customer contact centre on 01223 553998.